-The author reflects on the discussions from a conference panel.
+Author Robin Ochs reflects on the discussions from a conference panel.
 The panel dealt with the question "How do we live as bisexual?"
 Several options were presented at the conference.

 Female, Lesbian, and Jewish: Complex and Invisible

 Managing a marginal identity different from the dominant culture is a difficult process.
 For a woman who is a lesbian and also Jewish, this means feeling marginal in each of the communities she considers to be her primary support systems.

 LGBTQ youth and education: policies and practices

 This book offers a nuanced portrait of students, showing how issues of race, gender, gender identity, and class shape and complicate their experience; examines the history and contemporary movements for LGBTQ rights; describes a variety of discipline-based approaches to teaching students to think about LGBTQ-related concerns; shows examples of youth organizing into extracurricular groups or creating school- and community-based interventions, and highlights the role of online communities and web-based resources.